Wildlife by Design Classroom Presentations

 - Schools located in Brooks, Dimmit, Duval, Jim Hogg, La Salle, Webb, and Zapata Counties - Contact Masi Mejia, mmejia@EastFoundation.net, 956-312-0550

-Skins & Skulls CSI—Animal Adaptations is a prepared discussion of the identification and specialized adaptations of native Texas wildlife with animal skulls and skins.
-Students will investigate the skulls of these animals and use field guides to identify their ‘mystery skulls’, all while learning about their animal’s habitat, food sources, and adaptations for survival.
+Skins & Skulls is a prepared discussion of the identification and specialized adaptations of native Texas wildlife using animal skulls and skins.
+Students will investigate the skulls of these animals to identify their ‘mystery mammal,’ all while learning about their animal’s habitat, food sources, and adaptations for survival.
 The concept and importance of land stewardship, including its wildlife, is introduced and reinforced throughout the presentation.

-Where Is Our Water? is an interactive program that covers a variety of water units, from the water cycle and water usage, to pollution and infiltration into our aquifers.
-During the presentation, activities and investigations will allow students to investigate and understand the human impact on water and how it affects our land and wildlife.
+Where Is Our Water? is an interactive program that covers a variety of water topics, from the water cycle to sources and usage of water to pollution and infiltration of groundwater into our aquifers.
+Hands-on activities and demonstrations will allow students to investigate and understand the human impact on water and how it affects our land and wildlife.
 The concept and importance of land and water stewardship is introduced and reinforced throughout the presentation.
 The main message is conservation!

 Investigating Life Cycles is an inquiry-based program that allows students to investigate and understand each stage of various life cycles using biofacts, kinesthetic activities, and trivia games, for a better understanding of the cycle as a whole.
 Students will learn the characteristics that allow a plant or animal to grow into a mature adult and how each stage affects its habitat and other plant and animal populations.
-Students will learn the difference between complete and incomplete metamorphosis in insects, as well as exploring the varied life cycles and interdependence of other members of the animal and plant kingdoms.